bearsunday/bearsunday.github.io/manuals/1.0/en/quick-start.md

 Installation is done via [composer](http://getcomposer.org)

 {% highlight bash %}
-composer create-project -n bear/skeleton MyVendor.MyPackage
+composer create-project -n bear/skeleton MyVendor.MyProject
-cd MyVendor.MyPackage
-composer install
 {% endhighlight %}
+This will prompt you to choose vendor name and project name.
+Use default here.

 Next, let's create a `page resource`.
 A page resource is a class which is corresponds to a web page.
 Create your own basic page resource in `MyVendor.MyPackage/src/Resource/Page/Hello.php`